 Role of vault brachytherapy

 Recently, the role of adjuvant pelvic RT has been the subject of debate.
-There has also been and increased interest in using vaginal brachytherapy alone in patients with pathologically negative lymph nodes.
-Both the GOG 99 (surgically staged) and PORTEC1 (most not surgically staged) trials revealed that most of the initial recurrences for patients with initial uterine confined tumours were limited to the vagina (75% in the control group), prompting an increase in the use of vaginal brachytherapy alone as adjuvant treatment, in select patient subgroups.r
+There has also been an increased interest in using vaginal brachytherapy (VBT) alone in patients with pathologically negative lymph nodes.
+Both the GOG 99 (surgically staged) and PORTEC-1 (most not surgically staged) trials revealed most initial recurrences for patients with uterine confined tumours were limited to the vagina (75% in the control group), prompting an increase in the use of vaginal brachytherapy alone as adjuvant treatment, in select patient subgroups.r

 Role of chemotherapy

-The role of sequential adjuvant chemotherapy and radiotherapy was evaluated in a pooled anaylsis of two randomized trials by Hogberg et al.r In Stage I-III endometrial cancer with high risk features, sequential adjuvant chemotherapy and radiotherapy resulted in better progression-free survival than radiotherapy alone (HR 0.63; 95% CI, 0.44 to 0.89).
-However, Kuoppala et alr found that the addition of chemotherapy did not improve progression-free survival or overall survival compared to radiotherapy alone.
+The role of sequential adjuvant chemotherapy and radiation therapy was evaluated in a pooled anaylsis of two randomised trials by Hogberg et al.r In stage I-III endometrial cancer with high risk features, sequential adjuvant chemotherapy and RT resulted in better progression-free survival than radiation therapy alone (HR 0.63; 95% CI: 0.44 to 0.89).
+However, Kuoppala et al. found the addition of chemotherapy did not improve progression-free survival or overall survival compared to radiation therapy alone.r

-The role of adjuvant chemotherapy irrespective of radiotherapy has been assessed in a 2011 Cochrane meta-analysis by Johnson et al.r Five RCTs compared no additional treatment with additional chemotherapy in the adjuvant setting.
+The role of adjuvant chemotherapy irrespective of RT has been assessed in a 2011 Cochrane meta-analysis by Johnson et al.r Five randomised control trials compared no additional treatment with additional chemotherapy in the adjuvant setting.
 Post-operative platinum based chemotherapy was associated with a small benefit in progression free survival and overall survival (HR 0.74 for overall survival).

-A second Cochrane analysis by Galaal et alr in 2014 focusing on advanced endometrial cancer (FIGO Stage III/IV) reported moderate quality evidence that chemotherapy increases survival time after primary surgery by approximately 25% relative to radiotherapy.
-There is limited evidence that it is associated with increased toxicity.
+A second Cochrane analysis by Galaal et al. in 2014 focusing on advanced endometrial cancer (FIGO stage III-IV) reported moderate quality evidence that chemotherapy increases survival time after primary surgery by approximately 25% relative to RT.
+There is limited evidence that it is associated with increased toxicity.r

-The role of adjuvant chemotherapy either alone or in combination with adjuvant radiotherapy also remains to be determined.
+The role of adjuvant chemotherapy either alone or in combination with adjuvant radiation therapy also remains to be determined.